-This program will develop low-cost and profitable production system for year-round vegetable production in the USVI.
-The reduce pesticide and fertilizer requirements will be readily adopted by farmers with limited resources.
+This program will develop low-cost and profitable production systems for year-round vegetable production in the USVI.
+Varieties with reduced pesticide and fertilizer requirements will be readily adopted by farmers with limited resources.
 Increasing production of vegetable crops will impact positively in the local economy by reducing imports from the mainland and other Caribbean countries.